pratimkm/Sahaj/README.md

 # Sahaj
 Book your covid vaccine slots with ease.
-Please use this at your risk.
+Please use this at your own risk.
 Neither me or other repo owners are not responsible for usage of this program.
+Also we do not promise to maintain this code, if you see a bug plz solve it yourself.
+This had been written in a very short period of time, plz excuse violation of all fundamental coding principles.

 Current version works for end to end vaccine booking if you have a iphone and mac.
 You need to enable text message forwarding from your iphone.
 Please check this link https://support.apple.com/en-in/HT208386#:~:text=On%20your%20iPhone%2C%20iPad%2C%20or,ID%20on%20all%20your%20devices.